onap/vnfrqts-requirements/docs/Chapter4/Security.rst

 .. req::
     :id: R-59391
     :target: VNF
-    :keyword: MUST
+    :keyword: MUST NOT
     :updated: casablanca

-    The VNF MUST NOT not allow the assumption of the permissions of another account to mask individual accountability.
+    The VNF **MUST NOT** not allow the assumption of the permissions of another account to mask individual accountability.

 .. req::